TylerMclaughlin/computational-harmony/README.md

 One can easily see that the graph of Major scales plus altered scales is planar.

 Addition of the set of Harmonic major scales violates planarity.

+# notes on network

+Euler's second formula:  If G is a connected graph then v - e + f = 2 - 2*g

+theorem 21 (Trudeau text):  If G is connected with v >= 3 and genus g then

+g >= (1/6)*e - (1/2)(v-2)

+For the <b>full</b> jazz scale network of the 57 unique scales, the number of edges  e =  (57 * 57  - 2 - 4) / 2 - 57.

+Matrix picture here.

+We are subtracting 57 because we want to exclude self-interactions, like C Major to C Major.
+We subtract 2 because we wish to discard C wholetone -> F wholetone and its reverse, F wholetone -> C wholetone.
+Distinct wholetone scales do not have common tones.
+Subtracting 4 because there are two pairs of augmented scales with no common tones:  C augmented <-> B flat augmented and F augmented <-> G augmented.
+Lastly, we divide the first term by two to consider only half of the off-diagonal matrix.

+inspecting the number of rows in the data.table in R yields 3186 rows.
+This is derived from 57 * 57 - 57 - 4 - 2.

+Divide by two to get 1593 edges.

+g >= 1593/6 - 55/2 = 238.
+The genus of the graph is at least 238.
+238 tori glued together.
+It could potentially be a lot larger.

+Let's consider the network of neighboring scales.

+els.2[distance>5]
+>>> 288

+There are no diagonal elements, so we are safe to divide this by two to get the number of edges, e = 144.

+Applying the theorem, with e = 144 and v = 57,

+g >= 1/6*(144) - (1/2)*(v-2) = -3.5.

+We know from inspection, that the genus is > 0, so this formula does not help.

+If we extend the to network to include edges that share 5 or 6 common tones, we have e = 468 (treating edges the same, ignoring the difference in common tones).  v does not change, yielding g >= 1/6*468 - 1/2*(57-2) = 50.5